Mark Changizi: Career

-In 2002, he won a prestigious Sloan-Swartz Fellowship in Theoretical Neurobiology at the California Institute of Technology, and in 2007 he became an assistant professor in the Department of Cognitive Science at Rensselaer Polytechnic Institute.
+In 2002, he won a Sloan-Swartz Fellowship in Theoretical Neurobiology at the California Institute of Technology, and in 2007 he became an assistant professor in the Department of Cognitive Science at Rensselaer Polytechnic Institute.
 Changizi also conducted research at the University College Cork and Duke University.

 Changizi says that visual illusions are due to a neural lag which most humans experience while awake.
 When light hits the retina, about one-tenth of a second goes by before the brain translates the signal into a visual perception of the world.
 Changizi asserts that the human visual system has evolved to compensate for neural delays by generating images of what will occur one-tenth of a second into the future.
 This foresight enables humans to react to events in the present, enabling humans to perform reflexive acts like catching a fly ball and to maneuver smoothly through a crowd.
 Although not the first to suggest this idea, he was the first to show how the idea can explain and unify a large variety of perceptual illusions.

 In 2010, together with colleague Dr. Tim Barber, Changizi started the research institute 2ai Labs, with the idea to start tech companies based on his research, and subsequently bring funding toward further research at the institute.
 Changizi took the post of director of human cognition at 2ai.